 Since 1895, the Alabama state flag has been a crimson St. Andrew’s cross on a rectangular field of white.
 The design was likely intended to “preserve in permanent form some of the more distinctive features of the Confederate battle flag,” shares the Alabama Department of Archives and History.
 Fun fact: Alabama is one of only four states that doesn’t include the color blue.
 The others are California, Maryland, and New Mexico.
-Find out the dumbest law in every state.
+Alabama does have something in common with every state—dumb laws.

 Alaska was not yet a state in 1926 when, in the interest of gaining statehood, the Alaskan American Legion in cooperation with the territorial governor held a flag-designing contest for kids.
 The unanimous winner was the flag designed by John “Benny” Benson, 13, who lived in an orphanage in Unalaska.
 His design was eight stars (the Big Dipper constellation and the North Star) on a field of blue to represent the sky and Alaska’s forget-me-not flower.
 He included the eighth star, because, in his own words, “The North Star is for the future of the state of Alaska, the most northerly in the Union.”

 The Arizona state flag, adopted in 1917, is divided into two halves.
 The top consists of 13 alternating red and yellow rays that represent the original 13 colonies, according to the Arizona Secretary of State.
 The colors of the rays pay tribute to the Spanish flags carried by Francisco Vázquez de Coronado when he explored Arizona in 1540.
 The bottom half is solid blue, the same blue as that in the U.S. flag.
 The large copper-hued star in the center represents Arizona’s status as the largest copper producer in the United States.